 After being announced in October, 2019's Sport Industry NextGen Leaders will be officially unveiled as a group for the first time at Sport Industry NextGen Unlocked on 7th February 2019 at Village Underground, London.
 The ballot is officially closed but if you would like to register your place on the reserve list please email: [email protected].

-Read more about last year's event here and view the highlights below:
+Read more about the 2019 event here and view the highlights below:

 Here's what some of this year's Leaders had to say about the application process, and taking part in Sport Industry NextGen in 2018: